EQTPartners/pause/README.md

 ## SentEval evaluation

-To evaluate the PAUSE embeddings using [SentEval](https://github.com/facebookresearch/SentEval), you need to download the data first:
+To evaluate the PAUSE embeddings using [SentEval](https://github.com/facebookresearch/SentEval) (preferably using GPU), you need to download the data first:
 ```bash
 cd ./data/downstream
 ./get_transfer_data.bash